Are you looking for some simple and fun games to play with your dog inside?

 Find the treats is a fun game to train your dog’s nose.
 You can start out simple by using bits of kibble or your dog’s favorite treats.
-Grab some your dog’s favorite treats then let him watch as you place them somewhere around the room.
-Ask him to find the hidden treats and praise them everytime he finds one.
+Grab some of your dog’s favorite treats then let him watch as you place them somewhere around the room.
+Ask him to find the hidden treats and praise them every time he finds one.
 After a few rounds, you can make the game more challenging by hiding them in a place where he has to sniff out such as under a blanket, sheet, pillow, or rug.
-As your dog gets used to the game, you can gradually use more difficult objects such as his favorite toy, money, your watch, etc.
+As your dog gets used to the game, you can gradually use more difficult objects such as his favorite toy, money, watch, etc.

 4. Which Hand Game

 “Which hand game” is the most basic guessing game that you can teach to your dog early.
 The only things that you need are his favorite treats and your hands.
 Start out by placing a treat in one of your hands.
 Close your fist and encourage your dog to choose which hand it’s in.
 When he chooses the correct hand, praise him and give him the treat.
 If he chooses the wrong hand, tell him to try again.
 It might take a few rounds until your dog gets the hang of the game.